epfl-dlab/youtube-embeddings/mturk/SimilarityExperiment.md

         # mark channel as used, don't use it after
         used_channels |= set(exp["A"])

+        # ignore those where A and B are not the closest, and where we dont have enough videos / deleted channel since collection
         mask = (exp.apply(embed_closest(embed), axis=1) == "AB") & (
             ~(mturked == "@@@None@@@").any(axis=1)
         )

+        # filter them with mask
         exp = exp[mask].reset_index(drop=True).head(ACTUAL_SAMPLES)
         shuf = shuf[mask].reset_index(drop=True).head(ACTUAL_SAMPLES)
         mturked = mturked[mask].reset_index(drop=True).head(ACTUAL_SAMPLES)

+        # make sure no nan, as many channels as we expect, same channels across sets
         assert len(exp) == (ACTUAL_SAMPLES)
         assert (
             len(exp) == len(shuf)